Konstantin Paustovsky: Novels and poetry

 Paustovsky continued to explore historical themes in Severnaya Povest ("Tale of the North", 1938).
 In this tale, after the anti-Tsarist Decembrist uprising in Saint Petersburg, a wounded officer who had taken part in the uprising and a sailor try to make it by foot across the ice to Sweden but are captured in a sequence of dramatic events.
 Years later, in Leningrad in the 1930s, the great-grandsons of the participants unexpectedly meet.
 In the late 1930s, Russian nature emerged as a central theme for Paustovsky, for example, in Letniye Dni ("Summer Days", 1937) and Meshcherskaya Storona (1939) in which he treats nature was a many-faceted splendor in which man can free himself from daily cares and regain his spiritual equilibrium.
 This focus on nature drew comparisons with Mikhail Prishvin.
 Prishvin himself wrote in his diary, "If I were not Prishvin, I would like to write like Paustovsky."

 During World War II Paustovsky served as a war correspondent on the southern front.
-In 1943 he produced a screenplay for the Gorky Film Studio production of "Lermontov", directed by Albert Gendelshtein.
+In 1943 he produced a screenplay for the Gorky Film Studio production of Lermontov, directed by Albert Gendelshtein.
 Another work of note is Tale of the Woods (1948).
-This story opens in a remote forest in the 1890s, where Tchaikovsky is composing a symphony.
-The young daughter of a local forester often brings Pyotr Ilyich Tchaikovsky berries.
+This story opens in a remote forest in the 1890s, where Pyotr Ilyich Tchaikovsky is composing a symphony.
+The young daughter of a local forester often brings Tchaikovsky berries.
 Half a century later, the daughter of this girl is a laboratory technician working in the local forest station.

 From 1948 until 1955, Paustovsky taught at the Maxim Gorky Literature Institute.
 He also edited literary collections including Literary Moscow (1956) and Pages from Tarusa, in which he sought to bring new writers to the public's attention and to publish writers suppressed during the Joseph Stalin years.